opensas/mdn-svelte-tutorial/07-typescript-support/Svelte_typescript_support.md

 }
 ```

-And now we will use if from out `FilterButton` component.
+And now we will use if from the `FilterButton` component.
 Replace the content of the `FilterButton.svelte` file with the following:

 ```html
 <!-- components/FilterButton.svelte -->